dmijatovic/todo-api-bench/README.md

 # Todo API load tests

-Testing various api techologies and learning how to (properly) use them.
+Testing various api technologies and learning how to (properly) use them.

-## Dislaimer
+## Disclaimer

 My experience with some of used technologies is limited.
 The scores might not reflect the full potential of the language or used library.
 Although these solutions seem reasonably simple there are still a lot of factors that influence the scores.
 All feedback, advice and contribution is welcome.
-I am interessted in bringing all of used techologies to their maximum performace and increase my knowledge.
+I am interested in bringing all of used technologies to their maximum performance and increase my knowledge.

 ## Background

 I primarily used nodejs and express to serve data to my frontends in the past.
 Over the time I have seen alternative solutions my clients used for developing the api's for web applications.
-I see a number of interessting alternatives to nodejs/express in 2020.
+I see a number of interesting alternatives to nodejs/express in 2020.
 My goal is to test populair approaches for building api's in the open source world, covering programming languages I already know (JavaScript, Python) and 2 new languages.
 I selected Go and Rust because these are modern languages and web oriented.
-I discared Java, C++, PHP and many others based on my personal prefference.
-During my investigation I came accross discussions about the performance of various api libraries.
-That brought me to idea to create this repo with all api solutions I am interessted in and to perform same load tests on each of them.
+I discarded Java, C++, PHP and many others based on my personal preference.
+During my investigation I came across discussions about the performance of various api libraries.
+That brought me to idea to create this repo with all api solutions I am interested in and to perform the same load tests on each of them.
 For load tests I used [autocannon](https://github.com/mcollina/autocannon).

-Api server is important part of backend solution.
-Other important part is the database.
-I use identical PostreSQL docker container with all api.
-Postgres is well supported in all technologies I want to test and quite populair and performant.
+Api server is an important part of the backend solution.
+Another important part is the database.
+I use the identical PostgreSQL docker container with all api.
+Postgres is well supported in all technologies I want to test and quite popular and performant.

 ## Used technologies